George Street, Brisbane

-George Street is a major street located in the Central Business District of Brisbane, Australia.
-On or adjacent to George Street is the majority of the Government Precinct, where most Queensland Government departments and agencies are headquartered.
+George Street is a major road in the central business district of Brisbane, Australia.
+The street is named for King George IV, who was monarch of Australia at the time the Moreton Bay penal settlement was established, and runs from Roma Street in the north to Alice Street and Parliament House in the south.
+As one of Brisbane’s oldest thoroughfares, it is a hub of commerce and public administration, with numerous government departments and agencies headquartered along the street and in its immediate vicinity.

 Geography

 George Street extends from the Queensland University of Technology's Garden Point campus and City Botanic Gardens at its south-east end, through the commercial centre of Brisbane (Queen Street and Queen Street Mall), through to Roma Street railway station at its north-west end.

 The State Parliament House building for the state of Queensland and Brisbane Square, as well as the Queen Elizabeth II Courts of Law and the State Law Building are found on the street.
 Queens Gardens, Treasury Building, Lands Administration Building and The Mansions are all located on George Street.
 Other office towers built on George Street include 111 George Street, 275 George Street and 400 George Street.
 At the northern end is the Roma Street railway station.